GPU switching: Drivers & OS support

 Most common operating systems have built-in support for this feature.
 However, the users may download the updated drivers from Nvidia or AMD for better experience.

 Windows support

 Windows 7 has built-in support for this feature.
 The system automatically switches between GPUs depending on the program that's running.
 However, the user may switch the GPUs manually through device manager or power manager.

-Linux support
+Linux

-In the Linux systems, a patch named vga_switcheroo has been added to the Linux kernel since version 2.6.34 in order to deal with multiple GPUs.
-Here, the switch requires a restart of the X Window System to be taken into account.

-Ubuntu Control Center allows the user to access vga_switcheroo functionality through a GUI.